tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

             cmd_parts = ["%" + command_name, rs_path, rel_filename]
 ```

 Save the changes.
 This will tell Thonny to use a special py5 utility script to run your code.
 "But, wait--", I hear you say.
 What if you don't want to use it -- like when you're using Thonny for Module mode or regular-old Python?
-Thonny will run normally by default.
+Don't fret -- Thonny will run its normal Python interpreter by default.
 This utility script only fires *if* you add `imported_mode` to your Thonny *Program arguments*.
-To do this, select **View > Program arguments**, then enter `imported_mode` into the field that appears (Figure 6).
+To do this, select **View > Program arguments**, then enter `imported_mode` into the field that appears (Figure 7).

 <figure>
   <img src="{{ site.url }}/img/tapy5/program-arguments.png" class="fullwidth" />
-  <figcaption>Figure 6: Setting the Program arguments to imported_mode</figcaption>
+  <figcaption>Figure 7: Setting the Program arguments to <code>imported_mode</code></figcaption>
 </figure>

-Now you can write your code without any `py5` prefixes or `import` line.
+Now you can write your code without any `py5` prefixes, and `import` and `run_sketch()` lines.
 Here's the same simple example from above converted to Imported mode:

 ```python
 def settings():